chewtoys/docker-1/README.md

-# Docker Compose
+# Docker

+#### Welcome to my repository

-Welcome here you'll find some Docker Compose files and tips to use with the mostest stack technologies nowadays
+Here you'll find some Docker Compose files to use in a production environment Docker Swarm Cluster

+The main goal is show the best practices and try create a stable and realiable environment that we can.